GuildCrafts/skills/A_TRAIL.md

 - [ ] can query for all the DOM Nodes matching a given css selector
 - [ ] can explain event bubbling
 - [ ] can explain event delegation
+- [ ] can replace the text content of a DOM node
+- [ ] can replace the HTML content of a DOM node
 - [ ] can create a DOM Node and inject it into the DOM at a given position
 - [ ] can bind event handlers to a DOM node
   - [ ] click